Azure/apiforfhir-migration-tool/incremental-copy-docs/private-link-sample/ReadMe.md

 ## 1. Create Virtual network

  If you don't have an existing virtual network in Azure, follow these steps to create one.
-If you do have an existing virtual network, you can skip this step..
+If you do have an existing virtual network, you can skip this step.
 - **Step 1: Sign in to Azure Portal**

     - Open a web browser and go to the [Azure Portal](https://portal.azure.com/#home).
 Sign in with your Azure account credentials.